dantan123/CS50/README.md

 - Linear & nonlinear programming
 - Hill climbing & simulated annealing

-* Extra: Lagrange multipliers for solving constraint optimization
+* Bonus review: Lagrange multipliers for solving constraint optimization

 ## Traffic: image classification
 This is the project where I got to build a CNN for predicting German traffic signs and experiment with TensorFlow and OpenCV.